weitzwoman/BankNotes/README.md

 Nice to Haves:
-- more charts
 - make real README (tw/jt)
 - add integration specs (tw/jt)
 - reorder app.rb so it makes sense and doesn't make people crazy!!!! (tw/jt)
-- add design responsiveness (minimum width for wells, break ppoint on budget page for second column, media query for about 930px or below (?), navbar currently disappears at "" pixels)
-- copyright, add description of app to homepage, add about page on bottom bar link
+- navbar currently disappears at 1000 pixels

 Nice to Haves:
 - as a user, i can update unique categories (some pre existing)